REVEREND PETER HULL AGAINST THE WAIRARAPA TIMES-AGE

 Headlines and Captions

-- On September 10, 2022, the Wairarapa Times-Age published a front-page article in its newspaper, titled: For Sale… ‘The soul of the community’.
-The article was published online on September 12, with the headline: For Sale… St Francis of Assisi Church – ‘The soul of the
+article was published online on September 12, with the headline: For Sale… St Francis of Assisi Church – ‘The soul of the

 - Reverend Peter Hull, the priest in charge, complains on behalf of the Vestry of the Anglican Parish of South Wairarapa that the article breaches Principle (1) Accuracy, Fairness and Balance and Principle (6) Headlines and Captions.
 The complaint is upheld.